 62. Another question: You have said: “This path is entirely a creation of false thought.”
 What is creation by false thought?

 K’o: The Dharma has no great or small, forms or characteristics, high or low.
 It is as if there were a great rock in the front of your garden.
 Should you fall asleep on it or sit on it, you would be neither alarmed nor afraid.
 Then you get the idea to create an image.
 You hire someone to paint an image of the Buddha on it.
 When you mind creates the notion of the Buddha, then you no longer dare to sit on top of the rock because you are afraid of committing a sin.
 It is the same old rock, but your mind has created this notion of the Buddha.

 What is the mind like?
 It is only your mind-consciousness brush painting and creating these interpretations.
 You yourself bring on the anxiety, you yourself bring on the fear; but in reality there is neither sin nor merit within the stone.
 Your mind itself creates these notions.
 It is as if someone were to paint the forms of yaksas, ghosts, dragons and tigers.
-He paints them himself, but when he looks at them in turn he becomes afraid.
+He paints them himself, but then when looks at them he becomes afraid.
 In the painting there is ultimately nothing to be feared; it is only your mind-consciousness brush discriminating and creating these notions.
 How could there be a single thing?
 It is always your false thoughts creating these notions.

 (Broughton pp. 42-43)